ane/ane.github.io/_posts/2016-01-01-before-we-begin.md

 I've decided that this year I will be writing a bit more, here, and elsewhere.
 To that end, when it comes to this site, I've had to perform a simple but challenging task: lowering standards.

-I wasn't publishing much because I had too high standards for content.
+I wasn't publishing much because I had exceedingly high standards for content.
 Under those standards, Every blog post had to be a thoroughly researched and carefully argued piece, capable of standing the test of time.